Open-Cascade-SAS/OCCT/dox/user_guides/visualization/visualization.md

 All successors of a selectable object must implement the method that splits its presentation into sensitive entities according to the given mode.
 The computed entities are arranged in one selection and added to the list of all selections of this object.
 No selection will be removed from the list until the object is deleted permanently.

 For all standard OCCT shapes, zero mode is supposed to select the whole object (but it may be redefined easily in the custom object).
-For example, the standard OCCT selection mechanism and *AIS_Shape* determine the following modes:
+For example, the standard OCCT selection mechanism and *AIS_Shape* determine the following modes (see AIS_Shape::SelectionMode()):
   - 0 -- selection of the entire object *(AIS_Shape)*;
-  - 1 -- selection of the vertices;
+  - 1 -- selection of the vertices (TopAbs_VERTEX);
-  - 2 -- selection of the edges;
+  - 2 -- selection of the edges (TopAbs_EDGE);
-  - 3 -- selection of the wires;
+  - 3 -- selection of the wires (TopAbs_WIRE);
-  - 4 -- selection of the faces;
+  - 4 -- selection of the faces (TopAbs_FACE);
-  - 5 -- selection of the shells;
+  - 5 -- selection of the shells (TopAbs_SHELL);
-  - 6 -- selection of the constituent solids.
+  - 6 -- selection of the constituent solids (TopAbs_SOLID).

 @figure{visualization_image006.png,"Hierarchy of references from sensitive entity to selectable object",400}